 sudo yum install mysql-community-server

 sudo systemctl start mysqld.service

-- Change the root password.
-Login with the the command below.
-Since the password is blank by default just press ENTER when prompted for a password.
+Change the root password.
+Log in with the the command below.
+Use the password found in

 mysql -u root -p